 Two villages with strange names for the Poles Shury and Shurypily are located among the Masurian marshes.
 Taking into account Chuv shur "swamp", the search for decrypt the second word is going to be successful.
 If Chuv. pile "buzz" (about mosquitoes) add to Chuv. shura, the name can be understood as "mosquito swamp".
 Buzzing mosquito clouds over the marsh gave a good reason for such name.
 This conjecture is confirmed by a similar interpretation of the ancient name of Tallinn Kolivan using Chuv. külĕ "lake" and văn, imitating the hum of insects.
 Lake Ülemiste is very close to Tallinn, and it is an additional argument in favor of this interpretation.
 The name of the German city of Nuremberg is well explained by Chuv. nür "humid, wet" and en "side", and this explanation is confirmed by preserved alluvial sediments of floods of Pegnitz River in the northern and north-eastern part of the city.
 Interpretation of another German town Baruth, in Brandenburg in locality Fläming, rich on massive chalk sediments is perfect by Chuv. pur "chalk", ută "valley".

+The Turks originally belonged to the European race.
 Study of skulls from burials of CWC gives grounds to say that the carriers om them were naturally people of Caucasoid type

 Left: The portrait of a buried boy 14-14 years old on the settlement Zoziv I. Reconstruction after the skull was made by G.V.
 Lebedynski (SVESHNIKOV I.K.
 1974, Fig. 33).
 Right: The portrait of a buried man 20-22 years old in the village of Pochapy of Lviv Region Reconstruction after the skull was made by Gerasimov M.M.(SVESHNIKOV I.K.
 1974, Fig. 21)